Booster vaccines extended to over-30s in Scotland

 Published

-Health Secretary Humza Yousaf said appointments would also be opened to 18 to 29-year-olds later in the weekFull Article
+BBC Local News: North-East Scotland and Northern Isles -- Appointments will be open to over-30s from Monday, and extended to 18 to 29-year-olds later in the weekFull Article

 Published

-Health Secretary Humza Yousaf said appointments would also be opened to 18 to 29-year-olds later in the weekFull Article
+BBC Local News: North-East Scotland and Northern Isles -- Appointments will be open to over-30s from Monday, and extended to 18 to 29-year-olds later in the weekFull Article

 LONDON (AP) — The British government raised the country’s official coronavirus threat level on Sunday, warning the rapid spread..